dotnet/docs-maui/docs/user-interface/controls/map.md

 - `Satellite` specifies that a map containing satellite imagery will be displayed.
 - `Hybrid` specifies that a map combining street and satellite data will be displayed.

-By default, a `Map` will display a street map if the `MapType` property is undefined.
+By default, a <xref:Microsoft.Maui.Controls.Maps.Map> will display a street map if the `MapType` property is undefined.
 Alternatively, the `MapType` property can be set to one of the `MapType` enumeration members:

 ```xaml
 <maps:Map MapType="Satellite" />